kcl-lang/lib/cpp/README.md

 + C++ Compiler with C++17 Support
 + Cargo

-If you build in macos, you set the environment.
+If you build on macos, you can set the environment to prevent link errors.

 ```shell
 # Set cargo build target on macos